PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-07 06:05:09
+Last updated: 2024-04-07 06:05:42
-Random Quote: There's proving and there's knowing. -  Bill Oakley
+Random Quote: So you do have a plan?
+Yeah, Mr. White!
+Yeah, science! - Jesse Pinkman